by Tom Allen

 1. Governing Documents

-Due diligence should cover a review of customer and supplier contracts, operating contracts and licenses.
+A comprehensive M&A due diligence checklist should include a review of customer and supplier contracts, operating contracts and licenses.
 Issues to consider as part of this review process include:

-(i) identifying whom the relevant parties of the contracts are,
+(i) identifying who the relevant parties of the contracts are

 (iii) whether contracts are assignable and/or if consent is required.
 Additionally, consideration should be given as to whether change of control (brought about via a transaction) constitutes assignment of any contracts.